anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   ]
 }
 ~~~~
-{: #vstat title='Representation of pledge voucher-status telemetry' artwork-align="left"}
+{: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}

-The enrollment response is provided with a HTTP POST using the operation path value of "/.well-known/brski/pledge-enrollment".
+The registrar-agent SHALL send the enroll-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-enrollment".

-The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is:

-application/pkcs7-mime: note that it only contains the LDevID certificate for the pledge, not the certificate chain.
+The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is `application/pkcs7-mime`.
+Note that it only contains the LDevID certificate for the pledge, not the certificate chain.

-Upon reception, the pledge verifies the LDevID certificate.
+Upon reception, the pledge SHALL verify the received LDevID EE certificate.
-When an error occurs during the verification it SHALL be signaled in the reason field of the pledge enroll-status object.
+The pledge MAY omit the revocation check as the EE LDevID certificate was freshly issued..
+The pledge SHALL generate the enroll status object and provide it in the response message to the registrar-agent.
+If the verification of the LDevID EE certificate succeeds, the status SHALL be set to true, otherwise to FALSE.

 The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
-As for the other objects, the defined object is provided with an additional signature using JOSE.
+As for the other objects, the enrollment status object is provided with an additional signature using JOSE.
-The pledge generates the enrollment status and provides it in the response message to the registrar-agent.

-The response has the Content-Type "application/jose+json", signed using the freshly provided LDevID of the pledge as shown in {{estat}}.
+If the pledge verified the received LDevID EE certificate successfully it SHALL sign the response using the LDevID of the pledge as shown in {{estat}}.
+In the failure case, the pledge SHALL use the available IdevID credentials.
 As the reason field is optional, it MAY be omitted in case of success.

+The response has the Content-Type `application/jose+json`.

 ~~~~